opensearch-project/documentation-website/_observing-your-data/ad/index.md

 For example, if you choose `min()`, the detector focuses on finding anomalies based on the minimum values of your feature.
 If you choose `average()`, the detector finds anomalies based on the average values of your feature.

 A multi-feature model correlates anomalies across all its features.
 The [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) makes it less likely for multi-feature models to identify smaller anomalies as compared to a single-feature model.
-Adding more features might negatively impact the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) of a model.
-A higher proportion of noise in your data might further amplify this negative impact.
+Adding more features can negatively impact the [precision and recall](https://en.wikipedia.org/wiki/Precision_and_recall) of a model.
+A higher proportion of noise in your data can further amplify this negative impact.
 Selecting the optimal feature set is usually an iterative process.
-By default, the maximum number of features for a detector is 5.
+By default, the maximum number of features for a detector is `5`.
 You can adjust this limit with the `plugins.anomaly_detection.max_anomaly_features` setting.
 {: .note}

 ### Configuring a model based on an aggregation method